Jean Isaac Chadeau de la Clocheterie: Belle Poule

 As Lieutenant commanding the frigate Belle Poule, La Clocheterie fought the action of 17 June 1778 against HMS Arethusa, the casus belli that precipitated the French entry into the American Revolutionary War.

-Despite suffering heavy casualties, Belle Poule managed to fight off and disable the British frigate within sight of a becalmed British squadron, and was then towed to safety through the coastal shallows of Brittany.
+Despite suffering heavy casualties, Belle Poule heavily damaged Arethusa before being towed to safety through the coastal shallows of Brittany.

-La Clocheterie was received at the Court by Louis XVI promoted to Captain.
+La Clocheterie was received at the French court by Louis XVI and promoted to captain.
 He was given command of Triton, a 64-gun ship of the line.
 According to a widely circulated anecdote, the king informed him of his new commission during a game of piquet, taking him to task for his infidelity to his ship, and when de la Clocheterie expressed surprise saying "You are sure to abandon the Belle Poule to be captain of a ship with 64 guns."

 Not only the engagement, but also La Clocheterie's reception at court and his reward were reported in British, French, Spanish, German, Swiss, and Dutch reviews of current affairs of the year 1778.